-Toki Allison (Inclusive Cinema) & Jo Taylor (Freelance Exhibition & Distribution Marketer) have compiled an eclectic list of online indie film recommendations, including new releases, festival programmes, archives as well as digital guides to help FAN members get started.
+Toki Allison (Inclusive Cinema) & Jo Taylor (Freelance Exhibition & Distribution Marketer) have compiled an eclectic list (the full list is available here) of online indie film recommendations, including new releases, festival programmes, archives as well as digital guides to help FAN members get started.
 We’ve added a £ symbol where there is a charge associated, but most of the content is available for free.

 This resource will be updated fairly regularly, so do check back, and if you’ve got things you’d like to see on here, or if there’s more information that would be useful, or corrections to make, let us know.

 On her wild quest for love, 9-year-old Benni’s untamed energy drives everyone around her to despair.
 She is small, but dangerous.
 Wherever Benni ends up, she is immediately expelled.
 The wild 9-year-old girl has already become what child protection services call a “system crasher”.
 Profoundly affected by childhood trauma, Benni is by turns bright, funny and charming, but can flip at any moment into terrifying violent outbursts.
 Curzon Home Ent, BFI Player, MUBI, Vimeo On Demand £

 Get in touch with foster care or youth mental health groups and invite them to lead a conversation around the themes in the film.
 FAN’s marketing pack has film info, ideas and links to relevant groups.